-In June 2003, Cathay Capital Trust I issued \$20,619,000 of Floating Rate Trust Preferred Securities.
-In September 2003, Cathay Statutory Trust I issued \$12,887,000 of Floating Rate Trust Preferred Securities.
-In December 2003, Cathay Capital Trust II issued \$12,887,000 of Floating Rate Trust Preferred Securities.
-In March 2007, Cathay Capital Trust III issued \$46,392,000 of Floating Rate Trust Preferred Securities.
-In May 2007, Cathay Capital Trust IV issued \$20,619,000 of Floating Rate Trust Preferred Securities (the "Trust Preferred Securities.)"
+We have issued an aggregate of \$121.1 million in trust preferred securities (collectively, the "Trust Preferred Securities)."
 Payments to investors in respect of the Trust Preferred Securities are funded by distributions on certain series of securities issued by us, with similar terms to the relevant series of Trust Preferred Securities, which we refer to as the "Junior Subordinated Notes."
-In addition, in September 2006, the Bank issued \$50,000,000 in subordinated debt in a private placement (the "Bank Subordinated Debt").
+In addition, in September 2006, the Bank issued \$50.0 million in subordinated debt in a private placement (the "Bank Subordinated Debt").
 If we are unable to pay interest in respect of the Junior Subordinated Notes (which will be used to make distributions on the Trust Preferred Securities), or if any other event of default occurs, then we will generally be prohibited from declaring or paying any dividends or other distributions, or redeeming, purchasing or acquiring, any of our capital securities, including the common stock, during the next succeeding interest payment period applicable to any of the Junior Subordinated Notes.